 David belongs to Holy Trinity Vancouver, including sitting on parish council.
 He has been a board member of Camp Artaban Society for many of the past 20 years, including as Chair of the Board for five years.
 He has also been Executive Director, On-Site Director in the early 1990s, and Chair of Program Committee.
 David is a pipe organ tuner by trade and has also been involved as a youth group leader and on Diocesan of youth committees.
 He offers tremendous passion, skills, and commitment to Camp Artaban.

-Karen lives in Langley with her two teen-aged children, and is a member of the parish of St. George, Fort Langley.
-Karen has been an avid Artabaner for 10 years, attending Single Parents camp and Family Camp.
-Her daughter, Rachel, has also attended Children’s Co-ed, Girl’s camp and Fine Arts camp, and is looking forward to being a volunteer staff member and permie.
+Karen lives in Langley with her two teenage children and is a member of the parish of St. George, Fort Langley.
+Karen has been an avid Artabaner for over 10 years, attending Single Parents camp and Family Camp.
+Her daughter, Rachel, has also attended Children’s Co-ed, Girl’s camp and Fine Arts camp, and has been a volunteer staff member and permie.
 Rachel can often be heard playing her violin at talent nights and Rock the Dock.
 Karen’s son, Ethan has shared his love of music with Artaban by playing his trumpet at Taps, and is known to rescue wayward canoeists from the bay.
 Karen is a lawyer practicing in family law with RDM Lawyers in Abbotsford.
-She brings her skills in business, management, and negotiation to the board in order to move the Camp Artaban Society forward into a new and successful chapter so that children and families can continue to experience the joyfulness that is found at Camp Artaban.
+She brings her skills in business, management and negotiation to the board in order to move the Camp Artaban Society forward into a new and successful chapter so that children and families can continue to experience the joyfulness that is found at Camp Artaban.